Alcohol use among college students: Greek life

+Participation in Greek life at a college or university may be associated with increased alcohol use.
+A survey taken of one national fraternity with 98 chapters across 32 states showed that 97% of their members were drinkers and 64% of them took part in binge drinking.
+This is higher than the overall college average of 80% drinkers and 50% binge drinkers.
+Another study showed that members who were part of a fraternity reported two or more symptoms of alcohol use disorder (AUD) at a rate of 45 for every 100 participants.
+This number was greater than other participants with the average around 31 per 100 participants.
+The same change was also seen in women who were part of a sorority, with 26.4% of them reporting symptoms of AUD while close to 18% of other women felt the same effects.

+Low-cost alcohol

+Research indicates that the abundance of alcohol retailers and the availability of inexpensive alcoholic beverages are linked to heavy alcohol consumption among college students.

 Peer pressure

 In 2001, there were 1,717 unintentional deaths from the consumption of alcohol or other substances, which raised concerns about the excessive use of alcohol.
 There are many causes of excessive drinking on college campuses.
 Many students report they felt peer pressured to consume large amounts of alcohol.
 Peer pressure may occur in multiple forms.
 One of the more indirect forms of peer pressure is social modelling.
-In this method, the more “popular” people from a group could be consuming alcohol, and pressure others to drink in excess to fit in and be part of the larger group.
+In this method, the more "popular" people from a group could be consuming alcohol, and pressure others to drink in excess to fit in and be part of the larger group.